 Here’s my mental image of you, internet hackers.

-You’re a fat kid in your mom’s dark, windowless basement shoving your face with Pringles.
+You’re a sloppy kid in your mom’s dark, windowless basement shoving your face with Pringles.
 You look like Zach Galifianakis, but uglier (if that’s possible) and you’ve never met any of your “friends” because they’re all from online hacker forums that you probably spend 23 hours of your day in.

 And, apparently you get your kicks from making random people miserable by “infecting” their computers and websites just to say “you did it”.

 Thankfully, the incident was short lived.
 A quick deleting of the plugin took care of it and google never blacklisted me or anything.